winkeung/visual_proof_of_chain_rule/README.md

 ![Alt text](images/xy.png)

 ## Summary
-Tangent of composite function is the composite of the tanget function of each function.
+The tangent of composite function is the composite of the tanget function of each function.

 The projection of the tangent of the 3D curve is the tangent of the project on the curve.

 ## Some discuessions on the meaning of Differentials: